 Engaging Technical Staff to Influence Match Preparation

-One of the tools that Arranz’s department has been using this season to identify key performance insights has been Stats Perform’s ProVision platform.
+One of the tools that Arranz’s department has been using in recent seasons to identify key performance insights has been Stats Perform’s ProVision platform.
 Using ProVision, they have not only been able to use Opta data and advanced metrics to identify trends relating to the specific tactical approaches of each opponent and the players being scouted, but crucially can be backed up using a combination of video and engaging visualisations, to help communicate key messages.

 As explained by Arranz, having the ability to generate longer term trends from a consistent, reliable dataset is vitally important to positively influence decision-making and enhance match preparation.